Clinical Medical Assistant Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Clinical Medical Assistant roles?

 UF sponsors H-1B and E-3 visas for Clinical Medical Assistant roles in its health system and academic clinics.
-J-1 exchange visitor status is also used in some clinical training contexts.
+J-1 visa exchange visitor status is also used in some clinical training contexts.
 Candidates on F-1 OPT or CPT who are already in the U.S. can begin work while a longer-term petition is prepared.
-TN and EB-2/EB-3 Green Card pathways are also supported for qualifying candidates in this role.
+TN visa and EB-2/EB-3 Green Card pathways are also supported for qualifying candidates in this role.

 What qualifications does University of Florida expect for Clinical Medical Assistant positions?